paulnagle/NA-Ireland-IONIC-2/README.md

 Example commands to build a git clone of this app (on a mac)

-For more details see https://ionicframework.com/
+Download the NA-Ireland-Ionic-2-master.zip file, extract it and cd into the directory.

-Install Ionic Framework App
+Install Ionic Framework (For more details see https://ionicframework.com/)
 ```
 $ npm install -g ionic@latest
 ```